 Staff and Student Engagement

 We aim to engage both our staff and our students in our work on sustainability to encourage them to take part in our projects and to raise their awareness about this important issue.
-All our staff and students complete inductions and e-inductions which include information about our sustainability work and how they can get involved.
-The inductions also include information about our Environmental Policy and how we manage our environmental impacts.
-We regularly run awareness raising weeks and events for staff and students such as Climate Week, Green Week, Fairtrade Fortnight, DMU Blooming and activities and opportunities through our Square Mile project.
+All of our staff and students complete inductions which include information about our Environmental Policy, sustainability work and how they can get involved.
+The student e-induction contains a module on campus sustainability and the Sustainability team attend the Welcome Events for new staff.
+We regularly run awareness raising weeks and events for staff and students such as Climate Week, Green Week, Fairtrade Fortnight, DMU Blooming and activities and opportunities through our DMULocal project.

 Making a green impact